This post contains affiliate links. Please see our disclosure policy.

 - 1 small potato, cubed small

-- 2 tbsp hemp seeds or pumpkin seeds, , or use raw cashews (soaked) for even more creamier
+- 2 tablespoons hemp seeds or pumpkin seeds, or use raw cashews (soaked) for even creamier

-- 1/2 tsp dried basil or a handful of fresh
+- 1 teaspoon dried basil or a handful of fresh

 - 1 cup water